-In CD/MP3 mode, press and release to display track title, artist name, and disc title and file name (if available).
+In MP3 mode, press and release to display track title, artist name, and disc title.

-In Satellite radio mode (if equipped), press and release to enter TEXT MODE and display the current song title.
+In satellite radio mode (if equipped), press and release to enter TEXT MODE and display the current song title.
 While in TEXT MODE, press again to scroll through the current song title, artist, channel category and the SIRIUS long channel name.

-In TEXT MODE, sometimes the display requires additional text to be displayed.
-When the ">" indicator is active, press SEEK to view the additional display text.
-When the "<" indicator is active, press $\blacktriangleleft$ SEEK to view the previous display text.
+In TEXT MODE sometimes the display requires additional text to be displayed.
+When the ">" indicator is active, press SEEK ▶ to view the additional display text.
+When the "<" indicator is active, press ◀ SEEK to view the previous display text.

-In Satellite Radio mode (if equipped), press and hold to hear a brief sampling of the next channels.
+In satellite radio mode (if equipped), press and hold to hear a brief sampling of the next channels.
+Press again to stop.
+In CATEGORY MODE, press SCAN to hear a brief sampling of the channels in the selected category.
 Press again to stop.